Taylor Swift Calls Out Kanye West In Final Scene Of Music Video And It's So Dramatic

 It's surreal, TBH.

 However, my mouth dropped when the Taylor Swift from the 2009 MTV Video Music Awards said her final line of the video.
-At the end of the clip, she's shown wearing the same sparkly dress she wore nine years ago while accepting the Best Female Video award, and looks around with the same facial expression she had when Kanye interrupted her acceptance speech.
+At the end of the clip, she's shown wearing the same sparkly dress she wore eight years ago while accepting the Best Female Video award, and looks around with the same facial expression she had when Kanye interrupted her acceptance speech.

 Then, she ends the video and says, “I would very much like to be excluded from this narrative.”